chuwyton/TokyoGTFS/README.md

 Produced GTFS feeds include data from Mikołaj Kuranowski's [TokyoGTFS](https://github.com/MKuranowski/TokyoGTFS/) project, shared under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

-Also, with a special command line option (`--use-osm` or `-osm`), the tokyo_trains.zip GTFS *will* include data from [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright/en), licensed under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/).

 License
 -------

 TokyoGTFS is shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, included in the file *license.md*.

-This script may be used for any use as long as alongside the sciprt a contribution is stated, that includes:
+This script may be used for any use as long as alongside the script a contribution is stated, that includes:
 - Author's name: Mikołaj Kuranowski,
 - Link to TokyoGTFS project: https://github.com/MKuranowski/TokyoGTFS,
 - Link to CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/,